- How to apply to universities in Germany?

 The secret of success and popularity of higher education in Germany lies in the structure of university education: universities combine ancient traditions and practices with an innovative approach and the active implementation of modern techniques and approaches, actively use the latest technology and equipment.
 Traditionally, higher education in Germany has strong technical and philological profiles, faculties of medicine: the diplomas received are highly valued both in the country and around the world, giving the graduate a chance for a successful career.
 Across Europe, they note the degree of equipment, the latest equipment of German institutions, and the qualifications, experience and professionalism of teachers have become a kind of quality standard.

 For German students, Germany is a fairly close state, so a trip to study at German universities does not cause much discomfort, and German is the second most popular foreign language after English.
-Both in Russia and in Germany compulsory secondary education is guaranteed and free - and the number of public institutions of higher education is much larger than private ones, in contrast to other European countries.
-And foreigners enter German universities on an equal footing with German citizens.
+In Germany compulsory secondary education is guaranteed and free - and the number of public institutions of higher education is much larger than private ones, in contrast to other European countries.
+And foreign students enter German universities on an equal footing with German citizens.

 How to apply to universities in Germany?

 Higher education in Germany has its own characteristics and sets certain requirements for entrants.
-A compulsory condition is good (and better distinct) knowledge of German .
-If you are not sure about the quality of your linguistic training, there is a huge amountpreparatory courses , language schools and centers, camps for summer and seasonal holidays .
+A compulsory condition is good (and better distinct) knowledge of German.
+If you are not sure about the quality of your linguistic level, there is a huge amount preparatory courses, language schools and centers, camps for summer and seasonal holidays.

-For many entrants, the problem is the difference in educational programs: in Russia, children spend 11 years in school , whereasin Germany - as many as 13, and only this course is the standard of secondary education.
-That is why only the Russian certificate for admission to universities in Germany is not enough - you need to add to it 2 years of study in any Russian university.
-At the same time if your higher education is not completed, you can file documentsonly for those specialties, the directions of which were studied at home.
-If you managed to get a higher education (bachelor's degree) in Russia, you can submit your documents to your heart's content - the studied disciplines will be credited and recalculated for German credits.
+In Germany students spend 13 years in school, and only this course is the standard of secondary education.
+That is why only the certificate for admission to universities in Germany is not enough - you need to add to it 2 years of study in any local university.
+At the same time if your higher education is not completed, you can file documents only for those specialties, the directions of which were studied at home.
+If you managed to get a higher education (bachelor's degree, you can submit your documents to your heart's content - the studied disciplines will be credited and recalculated for German credits.
 Higher education in Germany is distinguished by academic freedom - students themselves determine which courses and subjects will enter their own diploma.

 Where to go to study?